Africa (song): Year-end charts

-Certifications and sales
+Certifications

-Weezer cover
+Weezer version

-In December 2017, Twitter user "@WeezerAfrica," run by 14-year-old Cleveland, Ohio resident Mary Klym, tweeted, "@RiversCuomo it's about time you bless the rains down in Africa."
-The band released a cover of "Rosanna,” a different Toto song (also part of the album Toto IV), in order to troll Klym and those clamoring for a version of "Africa.”

-Weezer finally released "Africa" on May 29, 2018.
-It was the band's first Hot 100 hit since "(If You're Wondering If I Want You To) I Want You To" in 2009.
-"Africa" reached number 51 on the Hot 100 and peaked at number one on the Billboard Alternative Songs chart in August 2018, becoming the band's first number-one single since "Pork and Beans" in 2008.
+In December 2017, Twitter user "@WeezerAfrica", run by 14-year-old Cleveland, Ohio resident Mary Klym, tweeted, "@RiversCuomo it's about time you bless the rains down in Africa."
+The band released a cover of "Rosanna", a different Toto song (also from the album Toto IV), in order to troll Klym and those clamoring for a version of "Africa".
+Weezer released "Africa" on May 29, 2018.
+It was the band's first Hot 100 hit since 2009.
+The song reached number 51 on the Hot 100 and peaked at number one on the Billboard Alternative Songs chart in August 2018, becoming the band's first number-one single since 2008.

-Weezer included the cover on their surprise release of the all-covers "Teal Album" in January 2019.
+A limited edition 7-inch vinyl pressing was released by Weezer in July 2018 and sold exclusively through Urban Outfitters.
+The pressing was limited to 1,500 copies, with "Africa" as the A-side and "Rosanna" as the B-side.
+Weezer included the cover on their surprise release of the all-covers Teal Album in January 2019.

+Shortly after the song's release, Weezer appeared on Jimmy Kimmel Live! along with keyboardist Steve Porcaro of Toto to promote the single.
+Toto responded on August 9, 2018, by releasing a cover of Weezer's 2001 single "Hash Pipe", after debuting it in concert a week prior.

+Weezer released a music video of their "Africa" cover in September 2018, styled as a parody of the video for their earlier single "Undone – The Sweater Song".
+Stand-ins for the band members perform the song on a soundstage, with "Weird Al" Yankovic replacing singer/guitarist Rivers Cuomo, with his band members replacing Weezer.
+Yankovic had previously appeared onstage during the band's tour to perform "Africa" with them.

+Despite its warm reception, Lukather said in January 2025 that he was not a fan of the cover, claiming that Cuomo did it for the money with no real affection for the song, a sentiment which Steve Porcaro expressed in a separate interview.
+He added that Cuomo hurt his feelings even more when he tried reaching out to him and Cuomo failed to respond.